ClemencioMoralesTW/solid-oop-principles/src/main/java/single_responsibility/README.md

 ## Exercise
 You are given a "Product" class, and are told to add a new country, France, since you are expanding to the French market.
 (French VAT is 20%)

 You open the class and discover a mess!
 You decide to refactor this following the Single Responsibility Principle, and add the French VAT functionality.
+Remember to use TDD!